suNmerandone/LEANRING_CPP/README.md

 # LEANRING_CPP
-This repository is just for C# learning
+This repository is just for C++ learning